arnaudbos/i-rant/content/loom-part-1-scheduling.md

 _CPU-bound_ tasks that don't require much (if any) communication could be tackled by multiple processes (instances of a program communicating through IPC).

-But some tasks require communication.
+Some other tasks require communication.
 Coupled cooperative processes for which IPC may be too expensive are an example.
-Tasks requiring many I/O operations (_I/O bound_) also.
+Tasks requiring many I/O operations (_I/O bound_) as well.
 For such applications, the time to _switch_ from e.g. `P1` to `P2` and back to `P1`, may hamper its fast realization and/or drain physical resources...